parse-community/docs/_includes/cloudcode/cloud-code.md

 # beforeSaveFile Triggers

-You can run custom Cloud Code before any file is saved.
-You can do this with the `beforeSaveFile` method.
-Returning a new Parse.File will save the new file instead of the one sent up by the client.
+With the `beforeSaveFile` method you can run custom Cloud Code before any file is saved.
+Returning a new `Parse.File` will save the new file instead of the one sent by the client.

 ## Examples